 · Fundraising for female-focused charities

-Just like previous years, millions of people celebrated International Women Day on March 8th, 2021, wearing purple, green, and white colors to symbolize justice, dignity, and hope, respectively.
-As per the 2021 theme “choose to challenge,” women accepted the challenge of changing the world of gender bias and inequality, which continue to hinder women in many regions of the world.
+As per the 2021 theme “choose to challenge,” women accepted the challenge of changing the world of gender bias and inequality, which continue to hinder women in many world regions.

-Although the declaration of 8th March, as an International Women Day by the UN, was a significant achievement for women, activist groups played an important role in motivating them to break gender inequality and injustice barriers.
+Although the declaration of March 8, as an International Women’s Day by the UN, was a significant achievement for women, activist groups played an important role in motivating them to break gender inequality and injustice barriers.
 They spread awareness regarding women’s rights by drawing people and honoring the survivors of violence.

-In the past, several feminist groups and women rights activists are also striving today across the world to safeguard women’s rights.
+In the past, several feminist groups and women’s rights activists are also striving today to safeguard women’s rights.
 Here are a few examples of such groups:

-Established in 2007, the Women’s Global Empowerment Fund is perusing the mission of women’s empowerment by providing them social, political, and economic opportunities to grow.
+Established in 2007, the Women’s Global Empowerment Fund pursues the mission of women’s empowerment by providing them social, political, and economic opportunities to grow.
 Especially it is committed to making Ugandan women professionally independent by equipping them with business training and microloans.

 It is a nonprofit women activist group committed to supporting women displaced during the war or oppression.
 The group works in eight war-ravaged territories, including Iraq and Rwanda, to provide educational and psychosocial facilities to women in these countries.

 Found by Christy Burns, the activist group is working to ensure better medical care for mothers worldwide.
-Every Mother Count provides donations and training to health clinics to reduce the number of mother mortality rates in counties like India, Haiti, and Tanzania.
+Every Mother Count provides donations and training to health clinics to reduce mother mortality rates in counties like India, Haiti, and Tanzania.

-Equality Now is one of the most influential women’s rights advocacy groups focused on terminating gender-biased laws around the world.
+Equality Now is one of the most influential women’s rights advocacy groups focused on terminating gender-biased laws worldwide.
 Since the formulation in 1992, the group helped change more than 50 such laws and granted women in Kuwait the right to cast their votes.
-Apart from this, Equality Now also played a central role in ending sex tourism in the US by passing a law.
+Apart from this, equality Now also played a central role in ending sex tourism in the US by passing a law.

 Pathfinder International was established in 1957.
-Since then, the organization is striving to promote healthy pregnancies and reproductive rights among women in the most vulnerable area worldwide.
+Since then, the organization has strived to promote healthy pregnancies and reproductive rights among women in the most vulnerable area worldwide.

-Its main mission is to create a world where every woman has access to contraception, where no woman dies during pregnancy, and everyone has access to healthy reproductive life.
+Its primary mission is to create a world where every woman has access to contraception, no woman dies during pregnancy, and everyone has a healthy reproductive life.